-The Detroit Free Press article points out that about 64,000 people to date have been approved for medical marijuana and many of the diagnosis have been nonspecific.
-The implication being made is that many of the patients claiming to have chronic pain are pretending to be sick for the purpose of having legal access to marijuana.
-Although there is no way to deny that there are people who are taking advantage of the medical marijuana law, the article fails to take note of a critical factor in why many of the diagnosis are nonspecific.
-The fact is that many people, not including the author of the article I’m sure, cannot afford medical insurance and cannot regularly get treatment from a physician.
-Moreover, without insurance it is very difficult for many people to afford top-quality medications.
+The Detroit Free Press article points out that about 64,000 people to date have been approved for medical marijuana, and many of the diagnoses have been nonspecific.
+The implication being made is that many of the patients claiming to have chronic pain are pretending to be sick to have legal access to marijuana.
+Although there is no way to deny that there are people who are taking advantage of the medical marijuana law, the article fails to take note of a critical factor in why many of the diagnoses are nonspecific.
+The fact is that many people cannot afford medical insurance and cannot regularly get treatment from a physician.
+Moreover, without insurance, it is very difficult for many people to afford top-quality medications.
 The legitimate use of medical marijuana is leading to unfair and unjust prosecution.

-Attorney General Bill Schuette pointed out that that things are “totally out of control” and that most of the certificates are for chronic pain and not specific illnesses.
-If Mr. Schuette had ever been low income or poor he might understand what it’s like to be in chronic pain and not be able to afford appropriate medical care to get diagnosed, treated and medicated.
+Attorney General Bill Schuette pointed out that things are “totally out of control” and that most of the certificates are for chronic pain and not specific illnesses.
+If Mr. Schuette had ever been low-income or poor, he might understand what it’s like to be in chronic pain and not be able to afford appropriate medical care to get diagnosed, treated, and medicated.
 He is clearly out of touch.

 When the conservatives in the Michigan legislature get done amending the Michigan Medical Marijuana Act (MMMA), just wait and see what happens.
 The wealthy will be able to be treated with medical marijuana for their diagnosed medical conditions, and the poor, who cannot afford doctors, hospitals, medical treatment, and medication, will have to suffer in chronic pain because they won’t be able to comply with new conditions and policies.